-Unless expressly permitted by the court, all interlocutory applications including bail will be on a documents only basis without an oral hearing.
+Unless expressly permitted by the court, all interlocutory applications including bail will be on a documents-only basis without an oral hearing.
 Where practicable, interlocutory applications

 will be conducted in a courtroom.

-Trial courts may, in accordance with the provisions of the Criminal Procedure Code, dispense with the presence of the accused when delivering judgment where the accused was not in custody during trial or where the presence of the accused was dispensed with during trial and the sentence is a fine.
+Trial courts may, in accordance with the provisions of the Criminal Procedure Code, dispense with the presence of the accused when delivering judgment where the accused was not in custody during the trial or where the presence of the accused was dispensed with during trial and the sentence is fine.
 An appellate court may dispense with the presence of the appellant when delivering judgment if the appellant is represented.

 Service may be effected, where practicable, by Short Messaging System (SMS) or Electronic Mail (E-mail) The court may direct that proceedings be conducted using teleconferencing, videoconferencing and other appropriate technology.

-Trial Courts may order that specific facts at trial be proved on the basis of affidavit evidence without cross examination, in accordance with the Evidence Act.
+Trial Courts may order that specific facts at trial be proved on the basis of affidavit evidence without cross-examination, in accordance with the Evidence Act.
 The court may issue appropriate directions in urgent matters without parties physically attending before a Judge.
 A court may order that interlocutory or chamber applications be determined on a documents-only basis.

 Alternatively, where parties are represented, attendance to chamber applications may be limited to their advocates.